waldorfak/SchoolPortal/README.md

-# SchoolPortal
+## SchoolPortal
-Used for building a the connection for you, your student, your student's classroom, and all of Anchorage Waldorf School
+The collection of ideas and requirements for a webpage used for building a the connection for parents, students, students' classroom, and all of Anchorage Waldorf School